kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 For more information, see the Apple guide: {% extlink File System Programming Guide > File System Basics > Where You Should Put Your App’s Files https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 %}.

+## Known Issues
+* The player must be loaded at least once when the device is online before offline playback can work.
+This limitation will be resolved in a future version of the Player SDK.
+That initial online playback can be with any entry.